Fast food rivals expand, hitting Yum sales in India

 China is already Yum’s biggest market for profit and sales.

-On Tuesday, Yum posted its third straight quarter of sales declines in India, where analysts say it is being outpaced by ambitious rivals like Domino’s Pizza Inc and McDonald’s Corp.
+On Tuesday, Yum posted its third straight quarter of sales declines in India, where analysts say it is being outpaced by ambitious rivals like Domino’s Pizza Inc (DPZ.N) and McDonald’s Corp (MCD.N).

 Adding to Yum’s pain, both its restaurants and other fast food rivals face tough competition from a proliferation of smartphone apps, which allow Indians in most large cities to order a wide choice of food.